CalChiu/PursuitSensing/README.md

 - RobotController: Handles the Unity client-side communication with the industrial robot used during evaluation as ground truth.
 It has been included for context only as the script communicates with a specifically developed API running in a separate process.

 ## 3D Scene
-The included 3D scene can be tested as-is or as an example of use regarding how the scripts were attached to GameObjects and so forth.
+The included 3D scene (**Wearable Prototype**) can be tested as-is or as an example of use regarding how the scripts were attached to GameObjects and so forth.

 # Installation
 In order to enable serial communication through Unity3D with System.IO.Ports, please set Unity's Api Compatibility Level to .NET 4.0 (through Player settings).

 Integration of the Leap Motion in Unity3D requires the Unity Core Assets available [here](https://developer.leapmotion.com/unity/#5436356).

 Integration of VR development requires SteamVR and the SteamVR Unity plugin available [here](https://assetstore.unity.com/packages/tools/integration/steamvr-plugin-32647).

 # License